EmbeddedOS/Linux/docs/linux_kernel_module_programming_guide.md

 - Read and write locks are specialised kinds of spinlocks so that u can exclusive read from something or write to something.

+### 12.4.
+Atomic operations

+- If u are doing simple arithmetic: adding, subtracting or bitwise operations, then there is another way in the multi-CPU and multi-hyperthreaded world to stop other parts of the system from messing with your mojo.

+- By using atomic operations u can be confident that your addition, subtraction or bit flip did actually happen and was not overwritten by some other shenanigans.

 ## 13. Replacing Print Macros

 ### 13.1.
 Replacement